Financing the additional supply of strategic materials

 Strategic Reserve FAQs

-The Strategic Reserve was established to help ensure Australia’s preparedness to address supply chain disruption of materials, goods or things, including fuel and other commodities, as a result of market volatility and geopolitical events.
+The Strategic Reserve was established to help ensure Australia’s preparedness to address supply chain disruption of materials, goods or things, including commodities, as a result of market volatility and geopolitical events.
 Critical minerals are also captured as strategic materials under the Strategic Reserve.

-It is a Strategic Reserve of materials vital for Australia’s economy, fuel security, supply chain resilience, national security and Future Made in Australia ambitions.
+It is a Strategic Reserve of materials vital for Australia’s economy, supply chain resilience, national security and Future Made in Australia ambitions.

 Access is not open‑ended and is limited to transactions that: